dsun1001/agent-based-modeling/Project_1_Part_2.md

 ![](bendje_roadways.png)

 Next, we take data for healthcare facilities from HDX.
 After cropping the data to Bendjé, we find that there is 1 doctor, 5 clinics, and 7 pharmacies in Bendjé.
 They are represented by blue dots, and we overlay this information on the roads and population data from before to get the following result.
+It makes sense that the healthcare in Bendjé is limited to the same northwest region that both most of the population is, and also the majority of the roadwork.

 ![](bendje_healthcare.png)